If you really care about your coffee, then you are going to want an answer on how to keep coffee beans fresh after opening.

 You also need to ensure you are purchasing the right amounts of coffee, it may seem obvious, but remember your coffee beans will begin to lose their freshness basically straight after the roasting phase.

-You can store your coffee in these packages as the valve’s purpose isn’t so you can smell the beans, it’s to let CO2 out and to block oxygen from entering into the bag.
+You can store your coffee in these packages as the valve’s purpose isn’t so you can smell the beans, it’s to let CO2 out and to block oxygen from entering the bag.

 You would think that the closer you are to the roast date the better the beans will be.